splunk-soar-connectors/splunk/release_notes/unreleased.md

 **Unreleased**
-Added parameter in run query action to for ingestion of _raw field or not [PAPP-26864]
+* Added parameter in run query action to optionally remove the "_raw" field [PAPP-26864]